ReceptionSummer 2 - More Traditional Tales

 - Can I confidently share my ideas?

-We will continue to use phonics to spell new words in order to write captions, letters, lists and sentences.
-Children will also be encouraged to use their phonic skills to write their own stories or to retell parts of the stories we share.
+We will continue to use our phonics sounds to sound out words to write captions and sentences.
+Children will be encouraged to use their phonics skills to write their own stories or to retell parts of the stories we share.

 Shape, Space and Measure